-The affirmative vote of the holders of a majority of the voting power represented at the Meeting in person or by proxy and voting thereon is required to adopt each of these resolutions, provided that either:
+The affirmative vote of an Ordinary Majority is required to adopt each of these resolutions, provided that either:

 - 1. a simple majority of shares voted at the Meeting excluding the shares of controlling shareholders, if any, and of shareholders who have a personal interest in the approval of the applicable resolution, be voted "FOR" the resolution; or - 2. the total number of shares of non-controlling shareholders and of shareholders who do not have a personal interest in the approval of the resolution voted against approval of the applicable resolution does not exceed two percent of the outstanding voting power in the Company.